-The Clerk's Office is composed of the administrative division, the case administration division, and the legal division.
+The Clerk's Office is composed of an administrative division, an operations division, and a legal division.
 See supra Part I.B.3.
 The Clerk's Office maintains the docket of the Court, the official record of all proceedings before the Court, and receives and maintains all filings in the Court, keeping them available for public inspection.
 It prepares and distributes the judges' sitting schedules and the Court's oral argument calendar; handles attorney admissions to the Court's bar; and prints, records, and distributes all opinions and orders of the Court.
 The Clerk's Office serves as the Court's liaison with attorneys, litigants, the media, and the general public.

 The Clerk's Office also provides the Court with statistical, fiscal, personnel, training, and property and procurement services, as well as other administrative support services.
-The Clerk is responsible for processing complaints of judicial misconduct or disability, and provides administrative support for the Court's Special Division for the Appointment of Independent Counsel.
+The Clerk's Office assists with investitures, portrait ceremonies, and other ceremonies, presentations, and special events.